Axius-SDC/SDCRM/README.md

 # SDCRM
-The Semantic Data Charter Reference Model Implementations and Specifications
+The Semantic Data Charter Reference Model Implementations and Specifications.
+Each directory contains its specific LICENSE document.